-On March 29, 2022, ISNS announced the introduction of Autoscope IntelliSight for the European market.
-Once qualified and released, Autoscope IntelliSight will offer the most advanced detection algorithms with Artificial Intelligence (AI) and machine learning on the market today.
-The camera and processor provide high performance vehicle detection, bicycle and pedestrian detection, enhanced traffic data collection in real-time, and Smart City ready with connectivity to other systems.
+On May 3, 2023, ISNS announced the availability of Autoscope IntelliSight for the European market.
+Autoscope IntelliSight offers the most advanced detection algorithms with Artificial Intelligence (AI) and machine learning on the market today.
+The camera and processor provide high-performance vehicle detection, bicycle and pedestrian detection, and enhanced traffic data collection in real-time, and they are Smart City ready with connectivity to other systems.
 The performance of IntelliSight is robust and reliable and is based on a new hardware platform designed to enable future capabilities and solutions.
-Provided that Econolite and ISNS reach a definitive agreement, ISNS expects to release a comparable version of Autoscope IntelliSight which will be distributed by Econolite in North America in mid-2023 under the brand name Autoscope OptiVu.
+ISNS released a comparable version of Autoscope IntelliSight in July 2023 which, pending successful negotiations, would be distributed by Econolite in North America under the brand name "Autoscope OptiVu" beginning in 2024.